albertoCotumaccio/anime-recommender-system/README.md

 - pages/ : python file for the rating page for the web app

 ## Summary
 The project aims to improve the user experience with anime content by assisting new users in discovering the anime world and helping existing users explore new options.
-The solution is a recommender system that employs two types of filtering: collaborative filtering and content-based filtering.

 The dataset used is the MyAnimeList Database 2020, which contains 109 million reviews, 17,562 anime, and 325,772 unique users.
-The data was cleaned and explored, and some of the findings include the high number of unrated reviews, the top 10 highest average ratings and most reviewed anime, and the classification of anime by genres.
+The data was cleaned and explored.

 The popularity-based approach uses the 20 most popular anime to avoid the cold start problem and help new users.
 The collaborative filtering approach uses the ALS method to make recommendations based on the preferences of similar users.
 The performance of the model was evaluated using RMSE, MSE, and MAE.